Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

   - Food buffs are highly useful to work around the slow regeneration at early levels.
 Mages should seek to get robes as early as possible.
 - Base magicka is 200 instead of 100.
   - The idea is that you start with more reserve magicka than vanilla, but regenerate slower.
+- Player starts with 200 carry weight, but misc items, ingredients, crafting materials and potions weigh nothing.
+  - You may still want to store excess stuff in your house, because having too much stuff in inventory will cause the inventory to lag.

 ### Combat